Deepanshu1008/SkillFinder-Frontend/README.md

 ## Getting Started

-Setup PartnersInCrime on your local machine using these simple steps:
+Setup SkillFinder on your local machine using these simple steps:

 ### Prerequisites